-- For safe operation of the device please pay regard to all instructions and warnings in this manual - Only put the device into operation after it has been installed properly.
-A competent and authorised person is required for installation, connection and operation of the device.
-This person has to read the manual and follow all instructions.
-Keep this manual to look up questions that can occur later on. - Defective devices must be disconnected from the process!
-This applies for apparent damages of the device such as physical damages but also in the case of unclarified malfunctions in the operation.
-Separate the device from the process pneumatically (both gas inlet and gas outlet) and remove the power supply from the device. - Make sure that the electric installation protection against accidental contact agree to the applicable safety regulations.
-The protective earth connection must be made before all other connections.
-Any interruption in the protective earth can cause danger. - Pay regard to the local regulations and circumstances regarding electric installations. - · Repairs may only be done by Messkonzept.
+- For the safe operation of the device, please pay attention to all instructions and warnings in this manual. - Start operating the device only after it has been installed properly.
+A competent and authorized person is required for installation, connection, and operation of the device.
+Please read and follow this manual for the installation. - Defective devices must be disconnected from the process!
+This applies for apparent damage to the device, such as physical damage, but also in the case of unclarified malfunctions in the operation.
+Separate the device from the process pneumatically (both gas inlet and gas outlet) and remove the power supply from the device. - Make sure that the electric installation protection against accidental contact adheres to the applicable safety regulations. - Pay regard to the local regulations and circumstances regarding electrical installations. - · Repairs should only be carried out by Messkonzept.

-1.4 Intended Use
+1.2 Intended Use